TRS MLA's son made disparaging remarks about my wife, alleges deceased man in selfie video | Politics

 TRS MLA's son made disparaging remarks about my wife, alleges deceased man in selfie video

-A selfie video of a 43-year-old businessman, who allegedly died by suicide along with his family members in Telangana, has surfaced on Thursday in which the victim has purportedly accused the son of a local MLA of making disparaging remarks about his wife and pushing him to take the extreme step.In the purported video, which has gone viral, the man has accused Vanama Raghavendra Rao, son of Kothagudem MLA and ruling TRS leader Vanama Venkateswara Rao, of asking him to visit Hyderabad to get his financial problems solved and made some objectionable remarks about his wife in this context.
+A selfie video of a 43-year-old businessman, who allegedly died by suicide along with his family members in Telangana, has surfaced on Thursday in which the victim has purportedly accused the son of a local MLA of making disparaging remarks about his wife and pushing him to take the extreme step.In the purported video, which has gone viral, the man has alleged that Vanama Raghavendra Rao, son of Kothagudem MLA and ruling TRS leader Vanama Venkateswara Rao, asked him to visit Hyderabad to get his financial problems solved and made some objectionable comments about his wife in this context.

 - Country: